Skip to main content

 Workshops and Writing Groups

-The Writing, Reading, and Language Centers, Academic Success Center, Digital Learning Centers, Learning Support Services and MC Library are proud to offer this collaborative series of workshops (PDF, Get Adobe Acrobat PDF Reader - Link opens in new window) for the Spring sessions & semester.
+The Writing, Reading, and Language Centers, Academic Success Center, Digital Learning Centers, Learning Support Services and MC Library are proud to offer this collaborative series of workshops (PDF, Get Adobe Acrobat PDF Reader - Link opens in new window) for the Fall sessions & semester.
 Students from all campuses are invited to participate in these workshops.

 Unless noted otherwise, all workshops will be live streamed via Zoom: click the link or scan the QR code to join the workshop: https://montgomerycollege.zoom.us/my/mc.learning.center.workshops